rozaliagembalczyk-boop/Predictive-Credit-Risk-Portfolio-Profitability-Analysis/README.md

 * `/Analysis`: The Excel Workbook with all formulas, pivot tables, and the final dashboard.
 * `/Report`: A brief PDF summary of the findings and business recommendations.

-This project demonstrates a results-driven mindset by taking raw financial data and transforming it into a tool that could assist a Credit Officer in making lending decisions.

-**Would you like me to help you write the "Executive Summary" PDF that goes along with this repo?**